- Recreation, Parks & Community Health

 Recreation, Parks & Community Health Brochure

-The Department of Recreation, Parks & Community Health brochure is published three times a year.
-Winter/Spring, Summer and Autumn.
 Current programs and events are listed on the Recreation, Parks & Community Health Department website.
-Due to Covid-19 Mitigations the brochure schedule is subject to change.
+Download the most recent brochure below.

 Please register early, or the program/trip may be canceled due to a lack of enrollment.

 - Information printed in the brochure may change.

 - Registration Form and Waiver - A completed registration form and signed waiver is required before participating in any program or trip.
 Form: Registration Form and Waiver

 Registration from the comfort of your home at any time, with around the clock access!
 Create your online account today by clicking the button below.

 Please note: some programs will not be available for online registration.